Periodic paths on the pentagon, double pentagon and golden L: The double pentagon and the golden L

 The \emph{golden L} is an L-shaped translation surface with length-to-thickness ratio the golden ratio.
-It is built out of a $1\times 1$ square with $1\times \bar\phi$ and $\bar\phi\times 1$ rectangles glued to it along their length-$1$ sides (see the left side of Figure \ref{fig:cutandpaste}, and Figure \ref{fig:sector-vectors}).
+It is built out of a $1\times 1$ square with $1\times 1/\phi$ and $1/\phi\times 1$ rectangles glued to it along their length-$1$ sides (Figure \ref{fig:golden-L-color}, and also Figures \ref{fig:cutandpaste} and \ref{fig:sector-vectors}).
 The \emph{double pentagon} is made of two regular pentagons, one of which is a reflected copy of the other, with opposite parallel edges identified.

-A \emph{cylinder} is a maximal parallel family of periodic trajectories.
+A \emph{cylinder} is a maximal parallel family of (primitive) periodic trajectories.
 The golden L and double pentagon have two cylinders in each periodic direction: a \emph{long cylinder} and a \emph{short cylinder}.
 In Figure \ref{fig:cutandpaste}, the long and short cylinders in the horizontal direction are shaded dark and light grey, respectively.
 The two cylinders have the same modulus (aspect ratio) and have length ratio $\phi$.

 \end{definition}

 We now turn to the double pentagon, and start by giving the affine equivalence with the golden L.

 \begin{definition} Let $P = \bm 1 {\cos(\pi/5)} 0 {\sin(\pi/5)}$, so $P^{-1} = \bm 1 {\cos(\pi/5)} 0 {\sin(\pi/5)}^{-1}$. \end{definition}